-Grade reports are published electronically on WebAdvisor at the end of every semester or term of enrollment.
-Students are notified via their Coker e-mail account of when grades are available and how to access them.
-Students with Business Office or other holds on their records will not receive grade reports until the holds have been cleared.
-Grade reports will be made available to faculty advisors.
+Semester grades are published electronically on WebAdvisor at the end of every semester or term of enrollment.
+Students with Business Office or other holds on their records will not receive grades until the holds have been cleared.
+Grades will be made available to faculty advisors.

-OFFICIAL TRANSCRIPTS OF COLLEGE WORK
+OFFICIAL TRANSCRIPTS OF COKER WORK

-The student should make requests for official transcripts of academic work at Coker in writing to the Office of Academic Records.
-The necessary Transcript Request form is available in the Office of Academic Records or through its internal web site.
+Official transcripts of academic work at Coker College may be requested through our transcript service, iwantmytranscript.com.
 Transcripts will not be issued when the Business Office records show indebtedness to the College.